jwmullally/dracut-iscsi-target/README.md

 - Support a custom kernel post-install script for automatically generating the ISO and writing it to a custom location (e.g. USB key)
 - systemd-boot EFI entry (?)
+- Make initiator add devices in LUN order
+- - (wireshark suggests they are being added in order reported by target)

 ## Developing